Which Small Animal Is the Best Pet for You?

 So you have decided you want a small animal but you are uncertain which kind of small animal would best suit your life.
 Below are many of the common pets you’ll find as well as some more unusual ones.
 They’ll be a range of personalities, possibilities, space requirements and budgets to keep these guys but you should find at least one to look further into.

-Sometimes called “water dogs” these little guys are great starter amphibian pets.
-They are bred frequently for laboratories and now many pet lines have emerged.
-Breeders have created them in many colors.
+Axolotl are cute little amphibians that can make for great starter pets.
+They're about the same maintenance and habitat as a fish but you get something that's a little more unique and as you can see by the photos - can smile.
+They were originally bred in labs for scientific research but have made their way into the pet population where breeders have worked on new colorful mutations.
 They can be kept singly but probably prefer to be kept in pairs or groups.
 The smallest cage you’d want for two is a ten gallon tank.
 Common colors can be on the cheap side to buy at pet stores and such, costing maybe $15 each.
 More unusual colors can be bought from breeders for a range of prices, some new mutation exceeding $100.
-On the negative side to axolotl keeping they are noisy, they do bark in the middle of the night, particularly in breeding season.
-Also if you obtain a male female pair their breeding can be hard to predict but when they do lay eggs you may have 500 of the little ones to deal with and they go through a “cannibalistic stage” until they are 6 inches long.
+On the negative side to axolotl keeping if you obtain a male female pair their breeding can be hard to predict but when they do lay eggs you may have 500 of the little ones to deal with and they go through a “cannibalistic stage” until they are 6 inches long.
 These are not animals for newbie breeders.
+These critters should not be confused with "mud puppies" who look very similar but get larger, tend to be too aggressive to live in pairs or groups, and who bark during breeding season.

 Chinchillas are animals that were first brought into the United States so that they could be bred for their fur.
 Since these animals were not being bred for pets many of them were fierce biters.
 However now that the pet market is separated almost entirely from the fur ranchers they are usually more docile than this.
 Chinchillas are fairly large, fairly expensive, and fairly aloof.
 They can be very gentle creatures and interact well with humans but they do not like to be cuddled, rather they would prefer you let them run around so they can bounce up to you.
 They require fairly large cages and males do best in pairs.
 Females are the more aggressive sex and are OK to be housed singly.
 Their diet needs to be precise as too many sugar and treats can actually kill them.
 They are prone to depression when their cage mate dies and this can also kill them.
 That being said they are lovely creatures with sweet dispositions and very soft fur.
 Even better is they have almost no smell at all.
 They do however require dust baths to keep their fur in good condition.
 Chinchillas can be purchased from pet stores and breeders for as little as $50 or over $200 depending on color.
 The investment isn’t a short lived one however as chinchillas can live 15-20 years.
 Their breeding cycles are also slow.
 They tend to have 1-2 kits 1-3 times a year when they feel the time is right.